conscious-change/F2I/changes_logs/logs.md

 * Both sections now have the same height for all form controls
 * The Agency-Specific Technical Skills section no longer has oversized textareas
 * The visual flow between the two sections is now more harmonious

+# Toolkit Improvements Continued

+## 1. Enhanced Transferable Skills Section
+* **Improved Layout and Formatting**:
+   * Added clear rating guides with the same format as the Technical Skills section
+   * Added instructional text explaining the importance of each skill category
+   * Implemented consistent styling across all subsections
+   * Used the same rating legend format (1 = Basic, 2 = Intermediate, etc.)
+* **Added Comprehensive Skill Sets**:
+   * Leadership & Management Skills (10 key leadership competencies)
+   * Problem-Solving & Critical Thinking Skills (10 analytical skills)
+   * Communication & Interpersonal Skills (10 essential communication abilities)
+* **Implemented Interactive Functionality**:
+   * Created JavaScript functions to generate skill grids dynamically
+   * Added data collection and storage for all transferable skills
+   * Ensured proper loading and saving of all skill ratings
+   * Updated progress tracking to include transferable skills

+## 2. Improved User Interface
+* **Changed "Load from File" Button Color**:
+   * Replaced the bright orange with a neutral gray color
+   * Created a new `btn-neutral` class for a more subdued appearance
+   * Maintained consistent button styling and hover effects
+   * Improved visual hierarchy with the "Save to File" button now more prominent
+* **Enhanced Visual Consistency**:
+   * Maintained the same grid layout and spacing across all sections
+   * Used consistent rating scales and formatting
+   * Added helpful instructional text in each subsection
+   * Ensured all form controls have the same styling and behavior

+## 3. Improved Code Structure
+* **Refactored JavaScript Code**:
+   * Created a generic `generateSkillsGrid` function to reduce code duplication
+   * Organized skill data into separate, well-defined lists
+   * Improved data collection and population functions
+   * Enhanced progress calculation to include all sections
+* **Better Data Management**:
+   * Expanded the data structure to include all transferable skills
+   * Ensured proper saving and loading of all assessment data
+   * Improved progress tracking to give users a more accurate completion percentage

+## 4. Updated Button Styling in Multiple Locations
+* **Global Button Reset**:
+   * Added a global button reset in the assessment.css file to remove default browser styling
+   * Set `border: none !important` and `box-shadow: none !important` to override any conflicting styles
+   * Added vendor prefixes for better cross-browser compatibility
+* **Specific Button Targeting**:
+   * Added specific ID selectors (#saveAssessment, #loadAssessment) to target the exact buttons
+   * Applied stronger CSS specificity to ensure our styles take precedence
+   * Used !important flags to override any conflicting styles from other CSS files
+* **Button Class Modifications**:
+   * Updated the .btn-primary and .btn-neutral classes to explicitly remove borders
+   * Added box-shadow: none to prevent any shadow effects that might appear as borders
+   * Updated hover states to maintain consistent styling when interacting with the buttons

+## 5. Inline Style Additions
+* Added inline styles directly to the button elements in the HTML
+* Used the style attribute with `border: none !important` to ensure no border appears
+* This provides the highest level of CSS specificity to override other styles

+## 6. Consistent Styling Across Buttons
+* Applied the same border and box-shadow removal to both the "Save to File" and "Load from File" buttons
+* Ensured consistent styling between normal and hover states
+* Maintained the distinct color differences between the primary and neutral buttons